Do you need a statement on the transfer tax of real estate?

 When to ask for the statement?

-Pay the transfer tax and submit the return as instructed by the statement.
-You can also have the Tax Administration send the statement directly to the National Land Survey if you ask for it in the request that you submit.
+After you have been issued a statement, file the transfer tax return and pay the tax as instructed by it.
+You can also have the Tax Administration send the statement directly to the National Land Survey if you ask for it in the request.
 If the statement is sent there directly, you no longer have to enclose it with the registration request that you must send to the National Land Survey.